Click to Call: (248) 283 - 7000

 Have you been arrested as a disorderly person in the state of Michigan?
 If so, it’s important you have legal representation ready.
 A disorderly conduct charge could result in years in prison depending on the circumstances surrounding the crime.
 If you’re in need of legal counsel because of a disorderly conduct arrest, call property crimes lawyer J. Dallo at Dallo Law, P.C..

 Dallo of Dallo Law, P.C. can examine the facts of the case, develop a strong defense plan, and execute it with excellence in the courtroom.
-To learn all your legal options, call his office at (248) 283-7000 to set up your first consultation free of charge.
+To learn all your legal options, call his office at (248) 283-7000 to set up your first consultation of charge.
 Dallo Law, P.C. is located in Bloomfiled Hills, but we accept clients throughout the greater Oakland County and Macomb County area.

 Information Center: